cositools/cosi-data-challenges/README.md

 </details>

 <details>
-  <summary>Data Challenge 4: Planned for March 2026</summary>
+  <summary>Data Challenge 4 (current release): May 2026</summary>

-  - Currently under development following the release of DC3.
+  - Fist time using a realistic mock dataset:
+    - We use the same source simulations from DC3, i.e. same orientation, mass model, etc.
+    - Response files are also the same, but the formatting has been optimized.
+  - Substantial changes to COSIPy, including:
+    - Moved to relative coordinate response and interpolation using machine learning.
+    - Unbinned analysis.
+    - Optimization and usability of code.
+    - Improvements to background estimation tools.
+    - Abiity to fit multiple background parameters.
+    - Improved tools to make data selections.

 </details>

 <details>
-  <summary>Data Challenge 5: Planned for March 2027</summary>
+  <summary>Data Challenge 5: Planned for January 2027</summary>

   - Final release before launch :rocket:!

 </details>